Medical Information and Forms

 A healthy child is one that will engage in learning and have a successful school experience.
 Please review the following checklist and make sure that all required forms are in the office before your child attends the first day of school.

-- North Dakota State Law, Chapter 33-06-05, requires children be adequately immunized before entering school.
+- North Dakota State Law, Chapter 33-06-05, requires children to be adequately immunized before entering school.
 A record of your child’s immunizations must be submitted to the school before they start Kindergarten/begin school.
 Note: Any child not adhering to the recommended schedule shall provide proof of immunization or a certificate of immunization within 30 days of enrollment or be excluded from school or early childhood facility.
-The school exclusion date is October 1, 2018 for those students are not up to date.
+The school exclusion date is October 1 for those students who are not up to date.

-All forms are available by clicking on the hyperlinks above or in the sidebar to the right.
+All forms are available by clicking on the hyperlinks above or in the sidebar.
 Forms require updating prior to each new school year.